SichengHe/UniFoil/README.md

   <img src="examples/images/Flow_Regimes.png" width="800"/>
 </p>

-## Python packages requirements
+## Dependencies
-The following python packages are necessary for smooth working of the codes in this repository:
+The following dependencies are necessary for smooth working of the codes in this repository:
 - Tensorflow
 - Scikit-learn
 - Numpy
 - Matplotlib
 - PyVista
 - Nvidia Cuda Drivers (Optional, for speed)
+- ADflow
+- ADflow with transition simulation capability (code not released, please contact author)
+- pyHyp
+- niceplots

 ### Install all using pip: